 This option is applicable only when connecting to a Hive cluster running Hive 0.12.0 or later.

-6. To retrieve the names of tables in a database by using the SHOW TABLES query, select the Get Tables With Query check box.
+6. To retrieve table names from the database by using the SHOW TABLES query, select the Get Tables With Query check box.

 This option is applicable only when connecting to Hive Server 2.